-SCAFCO’s Serenity-RC was professionally sound tested at Riverbank Acoustical Laboratories, one of the leading and longest-standing acoustical testing facilities in the United States.
-Acoustical testing for the STC performance of Serenity-RC proved the product’s ability to provide high-end sound performance for both steel and wood framed assemblies, well above other high-end RC products available.
+SCAFCO’s Serenity-RC-Plus was professionally sound tested at Riverbank Acoustical Laboratories, one of the leading and longest-standing acoustical testing facilities in the United States.
+Acoustical testing for the STC performance of Serenity-RC-Plus proved the product’s ability to provide high-end sound performance for both steel and wood framed assemblies, well above other high-end RC products available.

 Riverbank Acoustical Laboratories

 Sound assemblies are constructed, thoroughly inspected, and then certified by Riverbank Acoustical Laboratories.
 NVLAP accredited for ASTM E90-09 & E413-10, ISO Certified.

 Riverbank Acoustical Laboratories is accredited by the US department of commerce, National Voluntary Laboratory Accreditation Program (NVLAP Lab Code 100227-0) to ISO 17025:2005 laboratory quality management and specific acoustical test standards.

 SSA Acoustics, a leader in engineering acoustics and multi-family residential design for 17 + years, has conducted extensive testing and research on SCAFCO’s Serenity Resilient Channel.

 SSA’s team of acoustical consultants and lab technicians tested Serenity-RC-Plus for isolation efficiency and in-field performance.
 When comparing the results gathered to those of other products within the industry, the team found that Serenity-RC-Plus is the superior product for reducing airborne transmission in walls and ceilings for both wood and steel assemblies.